 Supported platforms: Google Cardboard/Daydream, iOS, Samsung Gear VR, Windows, HTC Vive, Oculus

 Download InCell VR (Free)

 Not really into all the educational content?
 Then you should probably try Horizons, a visual masterpiece which takes you an a series of interactive journeys based on the music of renowned producer Bonobo.
 The app allows you to control the music, and the music, in turn, controls the virtual world in front of your eyes.
 The psychedelic experience is definitely worth checking out and I’m sure that the visuals, combined with the spatial sound, will amaze you.
 If you’re a fan of Bonobo’s work, then you shouldn’t think twice before downloading this app.
-It’s definitely one of the best VR apps that everyone should check out.

 Supported platforms: Google Daydream

 5. Star Chart

 Take off from Earth and explore the solar system and the wide expanse of space beyond with Star Chart VR – a real-time space simulation which gives you accurate locations of the celestial bodies you can see from Earth.
 Get up close to the Sun or drift far away to the cold, deep space around Pluto; count Saturn’s rings or view thousands of the most visible stars in the night sky; you can do it all with Star Chart.
 It’s definitely one of the best immersive apps I’ve tried till date and I especially like the part where the app allows you to experience the most memorable moments of human space exploration, something you might have just seen on TV or YouTube up until now.